 A global Flood capable of laying down most of the world’s sedimentary rock would have to at least uproot and transport all trees, if not smash them into fragments.
-In many tree species (including olives) broken pieces buried in soil or mud close to the surface can sprout another tree, the likely source of the olive leaf in Genesis (see The Genesis Flood by Whitcomb and Morris).
+In many tree species (including olives) broken pieces buried in soil or mud close to the surface can sprout another tree, the likely source of the olive leaf in Genesis.
 So regardless of how old the pre-Flood parent tree was, subsequent tree-ring dating of its asexually generated offspring would register ‘year one’ as the year after the Flood.—Ed.

 My children have always loved science, but, our public schools are infested with evolutionary propaganda.
 So I’m thrilled to have your magazine in our home to help answer them.